Mingye Feng, Ph.D.

 - Cancer Biology/Cell Biology

-- Feng M*#, Marjon KD*, Zhu F*, Weissman-Tsukamoto R*, Levett A, Sullivan K, Kao KS, Markovic M, Bump PA, Jackson HM, Choi TS, Chen J, Banuelos AM, Liu J, Gip P, Cheng L, Wang D and Weissman IL#.
+- Feng M*#, Marjon KD*, Zhu F*, Weissman-Tsukamoto R*, Levett A, Sullivan K, Kao KS, Markovic M, Bump PA, Jackson HM, Choi TS, Chen J, Banuelos AM, Liu J, Gip P, Cheng L, Wang D, and Weissman IL#.
 Programmed cell removal by calreticulin in tissue homeostasis and cancer.
-Nat Commun, 2018 Accepted. (*equal contribution, #co-corresponding author).
+Nat Commun 2018 Aug 10; 9 (1): 3194. (*equal contribution, #co-corresponding author).

-- Feng M, Cheng JY, Weissman-Tsukamoto R, Volkmer JP, Ho PY, McKenna KM, Cheshier S, Zhang M, Guo N, Gip P, Mitra SS, Weissman IL.
-Macrophages eat cancer cell using their own calreticulin as a guide: roles of TLR and Btk, Proc Natl Acad Sci USA, 2015, Feb 2.
+- Feng M, Chen JY, Weissman-Tsukamoto R, Volkmer JP, Ho PY, McKenna KM, Cheshier S, Zhang M, Guo N, Gip P, Mitra SS, and Weissman IL.
+Macrophages eat cancer cell using their own calreticulin as a guide: roles of TLR and Btk.
+Proc Natl Acad Sci USA 2015 Feb 17; 112 (7): 2145-50.

-- Feng M, Rao R. New insights into store-independent Ca2+ entry: secretory pathway calcium ATPase in normal physiology and cancer.
-Int J Oral Sci, 2013 Jun; 5 (2): 71-4.
+- Feng M, and Rao R. New insights into store-independent Ca2+ entry: secretory pathway calcium ATPase in normal physiology and cancer.
+Int J Oral Sci 2013 Jun; 5 (2): 71-4.

-- Leitch S*, Feng M*, Muend S, Braiterman LT, Hubbard AL, Rao R. Vesicular distribution of Secretory Pathway Ca2+-ATPase isoform1 (SPCA1) and a role in manganese detoxification in liver-derived polarized cells, Biometals, 2011 Feb; 24 (1): 159-70. (*equal contribution)
+- Leitch S*, Feng M*, Muend S, Braiterman LT, Hubbard AL, and Rao R. Vesicular distribution of Secretory Pathway Ca2+-ATPase isoform1 (SPCA1) and a role in manganese detoxification in liver-derived polarized cells.
+Biometals 2011 Feb; 24 (1): 159-70. (*equal contribution)

-- Wang X, Ye L, McKinney CC, Feng M, Maloney PC.
+- Wang X, Ye L, McKinney CC, Feng M, and Maloney PC.
 Cysteine scanning mutagenesis of TM5 reveals conformational changes in OxlT, the oxalate transporter of Oxalobacter formigenes.
-Biochemistry.
-2008 May 27; 47 (21): 5709-17.
+Biochemistry 2008 May 27; 47 (21): 5709-17.

-- Faddy HM, Smart CE, Xu R, Lee GY, Kenny PA, Feng M, Rao R, Brown MA, Bissell MJ, Roberts-Thomson SJ, Monteith GR.
+- Faddy HM, Smart CE, Xu R, Lee GY, Kenny PA, Feng M, Rao R, Brown MA, Bissell MJ, Roberts-Thomson SJ, and Monteith GR.
 Localization of plasma membrane and secretory calcium pumps in the mammary gland.
-Biochem Biophys Res Commun.
-2008 May 9; 369 (3): 977-81.
+Biochem Biophys Res Commun 2008 May 9; 369 (3): 977-81.